-Prerequisite: CPTR1104, INTD1108 Corequisite: CPTR1104.
-INTD1108 by planning and performing sales presentations in role-playing situations.
+Prerequisite: CPTR1104, INTD1108 CPTR1104, INTD1108

+MKTG 2204 Advanced Professional Selling 3 2.00/1.00/0.00 This course provides opportunity for the student to apply the steps of a sales presentation by planning and performing sales presentations in role-playing situations.
 The student applies strategies in sales communications, customer-oriented selling and sales management.

 Prerequisite: MKTG1106